johnny49r/watt-iz/README.md

 ### Audio Hardware
-The Watt-IZ hardware is speech enabled and features a built-in I2S MEMS microphone (ICS-43434) and a high efficiency 3W class-D audio amplifier (MAX-98357) used to drive a 4 ohm speaker.
+The Watt-IZ hardware is speech enabled and features a built-in I2S MEMS microphone (ICS-43434) and a high efficiency 3W class-D audio amplifier (MAX-98357) optimized to drive a 4 ohm speaker.
-The microphone is mounted directly to the PCB and provides quality audio for recording or speech transcription.
+The microphone is mounted directly to the PCB and provides quality 16-bit audio for recording or speech transcription.

 ### NEOPIXEL Status LED
 A WS2812B multicolor status LED provides a full 24 bit color spectrum and variable intensity.

 ## MIT License
 The software examples are free for use, modification, and distribution.
 See the LICENSE file for details.
-For commercial use I request an acknowledgement of the source.
 John F Hoeppner, Watt-IZ, Abbycus 2025.